 Primed for Success

-• Increase confidence and competence in teaching using the five interdependent mathematical proficiencies.
+• Improve the shared understanding of progression in mathematics.
+Increase confidence and competence in teaching using the five interdependent mathematical proficiencies.

-The project is based on a cluster model, with teachers and leaders from the secondary school and their feeder primaries forming one group within each cohort for professional inquiry.
-All schools in the cluster must participate.
-Membership of the group is based on the following:
+The Transition project is based on a cluster model, with teachers and leaders from the secondary school and their feeder primaries forming one group within each cohort for professional inquiry.
+All schools in the cluster participate.

 • Primary – Leaders of Mathematics/SLT and Year 6 teachers (2 teachers per school)